The APS Upgrade Project will require a storage ring installation period, during which the APS will pause operations for one year.

-High-energy X-ray diffraction (XRD) is a bulk structure characterization technique widely used in materials research taking advantage of the high penetration power into material, large accessible q-range, and small correction factors.
+High-energy X-ray diffraction (XRD) is a bulk structure characterization technique widely used in materials research taking advantage of the high penetration power into materials, large accessible q-range, and small correction factors.
 In situ measurements study materials under various conditions.
-Operando studies are essential for the insight of structural change in functional materials during operation to improve their performance.
+Operando studies are essential for insights into structural changes in functional materials during operation with the goal of improving their performance.
 XRD can resolve phase identities and other features, like particle size, micro-strain, structural defects, etc. The beamlines operated by the Structural Science (SRS) group offer a wide range of in situ and operando powder XRD and total scattering measurement capabilities with sub-second temporal resolution.
-The beamlines operate in x-ray transmission geometry with monochromatic beams and area detectors, and in the case of 11-BM with an array of analyzer crystals and scintillators for highest resolution.
-Most recent developments include an in-line Raman system at 17-BM that allows simultaneous measurement of XRD/PDF and Raman spectroscopy data under controlled temperature and gas environments.
-11-ID-B enables studies of surfaces and interfaces with an optional line focusing of a few micrometers in beam height.
-11-ID-B utilizes a hexapod to allow highly accurate control of specimen orientation, enabling surface and interface scattering.
-11-ID-C employs a heavy-load hexapod stage providing similar capabilities for heavy equipment up to 250 kg.
+The beamlines operate in x-ray transmission geometry with monochromatic beams and area detectors.
+In addition, 11-BM utilizes an array of analyzer crystals and scintillators to achieve the highest resolution.
+Most recent developments include an in-line Raman system at 17-BM and 11-ID-B that allows simultaneous measurement of XRD/PDF and Raman spectroscopy data under controlled temperature and gas environments.
+11-ID-B enables studies of surfaces and interfaces with an optional 1D vertical focusing on the order of a few micrometers.
+11-ID-B utilizes a hexapod positioning stage to allow highly accurate control of sample orientation, enabling surface and interface scattering.
+11-ID-C employs a heavy-load hexapod providing similar capabilities for heavy equipment up to 250 kg.
 The high-resolution 11-BM beamline now has the option to switch to an area detector for rapid checks on the sample status.
-The group has a strong emphasis on battery research, and maintains an electrochemistry facility which is accessible 24/7 for all APS users for cell preparation.
+The group has a strong emphasis on battery research, maintaining an electrochemistry facility which is accessible 24/7 for all APS users for cell preparation.
 This eChem Lab offers standard lab equipment plus two Argon atmosphere glove boxes with one dedicated for Sulphur containing materials.

 11-BM, 11-ID-B and 17-BM all offer Mail In services.